 Specify and procure FF&E and OS&E at scale with Fohlio today.
+Empower teams to move faster and improve their operational workflow with specification, prototyping, procurement, collaboration, and analytics tools.

 When it comes to hotel design and procurement, two of the most important acronyms to understand are FF&E and OS&E. Brand standards are especially crucial to creating the ultimate guest experience across locations – and materials are going to make the biggest impact.
 So to begin: What is FF&E?
 This stands for Furniture, Fixtures, and Equipment.
 OS&E, on the other hand, represents Operating Supplies and Equipment.
 Both play an essential role in hospitality design and procurement, but they are two distinct categories of items that require different procedures.

-Learn more: Converging Workflows: How to Reduce FF & E and OS&E Costs
+Learn more: Converging Workflows: How to Reduce FF&E and OS&E Costs

 In this article, we'll explore which items fall under these two categories, plus how to: